 The iOS 15 beta requires a large download and it could take a long time to install the software on your iPhone.

-Apple’s iOS 15 beta is available right now if you’re enrolled in the company’s developer program.
-Apple will also release a free public iOS 15 beta in July.
+Apple’s iOS 15 beta is available right now if you’re enrolled in the company’s developer program or Apple’s free Beta Software Program.

 The iOS 15 beta is packed with changes which makes a download extremely tempting.
 If you do decide to install the iOS 15 beta on your device, be prepared to spend time downloading, installing, and testing the software for issues.